Solar-network/docs/docs/core/transactions/lifecycle.md

 5. Create a block ID using the hashed block data.
 6. Cast the data into a Block model using the new transaction and block ID.
 7. Return the cast Block object.

-Here, the cryptographic functions used by SXP to generate hashes are identical to those used by Bitcoin.
-These functions are battle-tested by years of use and analysis in Bitcoin.
-Resources to learn more about the block creation process can be found in [Bitcoin educational materials](https://github.com/bitcoinbook/bitcoinbook) as well as relevant SXP documentation on serialisation.

 ### 5. Block Propagation